-\textbf{Do we need a \textit{balanced ensemble}?} To verify the validity of Corollary \ref{corollary:fisher_consistency_balpoe} in practical settings, we train our balanced product of experts by varying the average bias $\overline{\lambda}$ and report the test error in Figure \ref{fig:calib_vs_performance_errors}(a).
-As expected, the optimal choice for $\overline{\lambda}$ is close to 0, and coincides exactly for well-regularized models.
-For ERM ($\alpha=0$), the optimal $\overline{\lambda}$ occurs at -0.25.
-In this case, the calibration assumption might be violated, and as a result, we cannot guarantee unbiased predictions.
+\textbf{Do we need a \textit{balanced ensemble}?} To verify the validity of Corollary \ref{corollary:fisher_consistency_balpoe} in practical settings, we vary the average bias $\overline{\lambda}$ and report the test error in Figure \ref{fig:calib_vs_performance_errors}(a).
+As expected, the optimal choice for $\overline{\lambda}$ is near zero, particularly for well-regularized models.
+For ERM ($\alpha=0$), the best $\overline{\lambda}$ is -0.25.
+In this case, the calibration assumption might be violated, thus unbiased predictions cannot be guaranteed.

 \textbf{Effect of the number of experts.} We investigate the scalability of our approach in Figure \ref{fig:number_of_experts}, where we plot accuracy over the number of experts.
 We set different $\lambda$ configurations equidistantly spaced, with minimum and maximum values at $-1.0$ and $1.0$ respectively, and $\lambda=0$ for the single-expert case.
 This ensures that the average is $\overline{\lambda}=0$.
-We observe an increase of accuracy as more experts are added to the ensemble.
-As shown in Figure \ref{fig:first_page}(a), a two-expert BalPoE is a very effective trade-off, which surpasses constrastive-learning approaches, such as BCL and PACO, as well as more complex expert-based approaches, such as NCL and SADE, which rely on knowledge distillation and test-time training, respectively.
-Notably, the performance for even-numbered ensembles interpolates seamlessly, which indicates that a \textit{uniform specialist} is not strictly required.
-Our approach achieves a peak performance of 57\% for seven experts, which represents a relative increase of 11\% over the single-expert counterpart.
-Finally, note that BalPoE provide tangible benefits for many-, medium-, and especially, few-show classes.
+We observe an increase in accuracy as more experts are added to the ensemble.
+As shown in Figure \ref{fig:first_page}(a), a two-expert BalPoE is a cost-effective trade-off, which surpasses contrastive-learning approaches, e.g. BCL and PaCo, as well as more complex expert approaches, such as NCL and SADE, which rely on knowledge distillation and test-time training, respectively.
+Interestingly, the performance for even-numbered ensembles interpolates seamlessly, which indicates that a \textit{uniform specialist} is not strictly required.
+Our approach achieves a peak performance of 57\% for seven experts, which represents a relative increase of 11\% over its single-expert counterpart.
+Notably, BalPoE provides tangible benefits for many-, medium-, and especially, few-shot classes.